redlibrarian/redlibrarian.github.io/_posts/2019-03-28-statistics-general-intellect.markdown

 caught within the web of oppressive commodity production relationships.
-Essentially, Marx sees the constant drive to replace living labour by dead labour as giving capital a vision of a future society in which profit continues to be produced with the worker reduced to all about zero.
+Essentially, Marx sees the constant drive to replace living labour by dead labour as giving capital a vision of a future society in which profit continues to be produced with the worker reduced to all but zero.
 However, this "capitalist utopia", as Nick Dyer-Witheford calls it, contains within it the seeds of its own transformation into a capitalist nightmare.
 The less labour is needed to produce surplus value, the freer